We are suspending our Tassie tours until September.

 ● Optional activities

 This morning it is a 90-minute drive to the stunning Cradle Mountain.
 Those feeling energetic can embark on a hike with your guide along the jagged contours of the mountain taking in the serene beauty of your surroundings.
 If you’d rather take it easy then there are less strenuous walks around the majestic Dove Lake.
 Don’t forget to keep your eye out for one of our Aussie icons, the wombat.
-While they may look cute and cuddly they can tend to be a bit grumpy, so keep your distance.
-After plenty of scenic photographs it’s onto Launceston where we will relax after our day of exploring and bid farewell to our fellow travellers.
+While they may look cute and cuddly they can tend to be a bit grumpy, so keep your distance After plenty of scenic photographs it’s onto the northern town of Launceston where we will finish our tour, arriving in the late afternoon.